foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 ## DOM

-- [ ] Create and update elements on the page based on their values in a JavaScript object
+- [ ] Create and update elements on the page based on values in a JavaScript object
 - [ ] Use a loop to assign the same event listener to multiple elements
 - [ ] Accept arguments to a function which help generalise the function's purpose